Mali president Keita wins landslide election; faces uphill struggle

 BAMAKO (Reuters) - Malian President Ibrahim Boubacar Keita won a landslide victory in a run-off against opposition rival Soumaila Cisse, the government said on Thursday, giving him a second term to try to turn back a surge in ethnic and Islamist militant violence.

 Keita won 67 percent of the vote in an election marred by militant attacks and claims of fraud by the opposition.
-[L5N1V45NF]

 Keita, known as IBK, now faces the giant task of lifting Mali out of a spiral of Islamist and ethnic bloodshed in the center and north, where attacks worsened in the months leading up to the vote despite the presence of a United Nations peacekeeping force and French troops.